kleijnweb/swagger-bundle/README.md

 ## Can:

- * Integrate OAuth 2.0 compatible JWT API tokens for authentication
+ * Integrate OAuth 2.0 compatible JWT API tokens for authentication.
  * Amend your Swagger spec to include the error responses added by SwaggerBundle.
  * (De-) Serialize objects using either the Symfony Component Serializer or JMS\Serializer
  * Generate DTO-like classes representing resources in your Swagger spec.